• Contact us

 8. Research Misconduct Investigation and Consequences

 • 2.
-The accused authors have the right to respond before a final decision is made.
+The accused author(s) have the right to respond before a final decision is made.

-• 3.
+• 4.
 If misconduct is confirmed, the journal may take corrective actions, including:

-• o Formal warning to the author(s).
+• a.
+Formal warning to the author(s)

-o Retraction or correction of the article.
+d.
+Retraction or correction of the published article

-o Legal action in severe cases.
+g.
+Legal action in severe cases

 9. Research Participant Protection